-The kinds of personal information that we collect and hold may include:
+The personal information that we collect and hold may include:

-- your contact information, including postal and residential addresses, telephone and facsimile numbers, and email addresses;
+- Patient contact information, including postal and residential addresses, telephone and facsimile numbers, and email addresses;

-- details of services we supply at your request;
+- details of services we supply at a patients' request;

 - data relating to your activity on our websites via tracking technologies such as cookies;

 - details of any survey responses you provide;